tbrowder/Proc-More/README.md

 ## Getting the **time** command

-On Debian hosts the **time** command may not installed by default but it is available in package 'time'.
+On Debian hosts the **time** command may not installed by default, but it is available in package 'time'.
 It can also be built from source available at the Free Software Foundation's git site.
 Clone the source repository:

     $ git clone https://git.savannah.gnu.org/git/time.git

 The build and install instructions are in the repository along with the source code.

 Unfortunately, there is no equivalent command available for Windows unless you install Cygwin or an equivalent system.

 ## The **time** command